 Sebaceous filaments are tiny, hair-like structures located within the pores that often look like tiny gray or dark dots on the skin.
 If you were to squeeze one, what comes out usually appears as a thin, white to yellowish oily substance that can look like a tiny worm.

 Sebaceous filaments have a crucial but often misunderstood role helping to smoothly transport sebum, the skin’s natural oil, from the sebaceous glands in the pores to the surface of the skin.
-They act as conduits, lining the pore and channeling the sebum your sebaceous glands produce to the outside of your skin to keep you moisturized and help maintain a healthy skin barrier.
-These filaments are a sign of your skin doing its thing, keeping its surface naturally moisturized and healthy.
+They line the pore and channel the sebum your sebaceous glands produce to the outside of your skin, keeping you moisturized and helping to maintain a healthy skin barrier.

 Sebaceous filaments are a common and natural feature of our skin, particularly in areas like the nose, chin, and forehead—the usual hotspots for oil production.
 They may be more noticeable on people with oily skin or enlarged pores.
-Because they are found where there is more oil it leads to a misconception that sebaceous filaments are a sign of unclean or unhealthy skin, but they’re just more actively doing their job in those areas.
+Because they are found where there is more oil it leads to a misconception that sebaceous filaments are a sign of unclean or unhealthy skin, but they are a sign of your skin is doing its job, keeping its surface naturally moisturized and healthy.

 Sebaceous Filaments vs. Blackheads